 They provide helpful drills to practice new oral lessons, grammar tips, activities, listening/audio samples, and dialogue assignments.

-You can also check pronunciation examples, tests, writing practices, and so on.
+You can also check pronunciation examples, tests, writing practices, etc.

-After signing up for Busuu and selecting the language, it determines your current level.
+Your current level is determined after signing up for Busuu and selecting the language.

 Based on that, you set a daily study goal.
-However, apps create the app itself create the proper plan for premium subscribers.
-So it motivates you to reach your aim by a set date.
+However, apps create the app itself and the proper plan for premium subscribers, motivating you to reach your aim by a set date.

 You can get some essential day-to-day conversations and beginner’s sentences within a few days.
 The UI and UX are also pretty attractive and intriguing.